-A hearty, fortifying garlic soup recipe made with roasted and sautéed garlic along with potatoes, shallots, fresh herbs, and lots of black pepper.
+A fortifying garlic soup recipe made with roasted and slow-sautéed garlic, along with potatoes, shallots, fresh herbs, and lots of black pepper.
 This recipe was originally posted in October 2014; it was updated in September 2019.

-- 2 teaspoons extra virgin olive oil, divided
+- 2 tablespoons extra virgin olive oil, divided

 - 2 large heads hardneck garlic (12 – 15 cloves each), divided

 - 1 large shallot, peeled and sliced

 - 1/4 teaspoon chili pepper flakes

-- black pepper to taste
+- Black pepper to taste

 - 1 tablespoon white wine

 - 4 sprigs each fresh thyme and parsley, tied with twine

 - 2 medium russet potatoes, cut into 1-inch cubes

-- Preheat oven to 400 degrees F.
+Preheat oven to 400 degrees F.

-- Bring mixture to a boil, and then turn heat down to a bubbling simmer.
+Bring mixture to a boil, and then turn heat down to a bubbling simmer.
 Cook until potatoes are tender, about 15 minutes.